Our Team:

 Past Fellows:

-Post-Doctoral Research Fellow: Creative Computing (Feb-Oct 2022) Prashanth Thattai
+Post-Doctoral Research Assistant: Creative Computing (Feb-Oct 2022) Prashanth Thattai